 Consider two-factor authentication

-I also strongly suggest two-factor authentication for any account you consider to be sensitive.
-With two-factor authentication, hackers can have your password and still not get in, since they can’t prove possession of the second factor.
+I strongly suggest two-factor authentication for any account you consider to be sensitive.
+With 2FA, hackers can have your password and still not get in because they can’t prove possession of the second factor.

-I need both my password and a number generated by an application on my smartphone in order to log in to my Outlook.com account.1 It proves I am in position of my second factor: my smartphone.
+Here’s one example of 2FA: to log in to my Outlook.com account, I need a number generated by an application on my smartphone.2 It proves I am in possession of my second factor: my smartphone.
 Even if a hacker gets my password, they still can’t log in, because they don’t have that second factor.
+(Even better, I recently changed my Microsoft account to be passwordless so the hackers are simply banging away at something that could never possibly work.)

 Do this